xingdi1990/olmocr/README.md

 Once you are ready to run locally, a local GPU is required, as inference is powered by [sglang](https://github.com/sgl-project/sglang) under the hood.

-This command will convert one PDF into a local workspace:
+This command will convert one PDF into a directoey called `localworkspace`:
 ```bash
 python -m olmocr.pipeline ./localworkspace --pdfs tests/gnarly_pdfs/horribleocr.pdf
 ```